-- Further strengthen the anti-money laundering framework, in particular by raising awareness among reporting institutions and by establishing a credible enforcement record on the part of the relevant institutions.
-Strengthen capacity and share intelligence information between institutions. - Make progress in the removal of remaining restrictions on capital movements.
+- Further strengthen the anti-money laundering framework, in particular by raising awareness among reporting institutions and by establishing a credible enforcement record on the part of the relevant institutions. - Make progress in the removal of remaining restrictions on capital movements.